dinguyen702/linux-test/sysid_test/sysid-test-readme.txt

 Sysid test

+12/13/2018 = stratix10 support

+Support files are in the stratix10 subdirectory...
+* The jic.gz file has to be gunzipped and updated into the board's qspi using Quartus Programmer.
+* The patch to add the dts's has to be applied to the kernel (and built).
+* The persona*.rbf.gz's need to be gunzipped and added to board rootfs's /lib/firmware directory When booting the board, run 'bridge enable' in u-boot before kernel boots

 7/18/2017

 This test is based on the A10 PR reference design which can be found on RocketBoards at: